Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 ## Options for Naive Bayes

 1. Show top 10 most informative Features
-2. Test a subject head and email address without filtering
+2. Test a subject heading and email address without filtering
-3. Test a subject head and email address with filtering
+3. Test a subject heading and email address with filtering

 ## Options for LSTM

-1. Test a subject head and email address without filtering
+1. Test a subject heading and email address without filtering
-2. Test a subject head and email address with filtering
+2. Test a subject heading and email address with filtering

 # Notes On training using your own dataset
 Place the files in the dataset folder and change the path in the respective files you wish to train with.
-The is no guarantie that your dataset will be read by the program as some datasets use different delimeters for spacing out the data.
+There is no guarantie that your dataset will be read by the program, as some datasets use different delimeters for spacing out the data.